mc-lan/ProxyCLIP/README.md

 ## Acknowledgement
-This study is supported under the RIE2020 Industry Alignment Fund – Industry Collaboration Projects (IAF-ICP) Funding Initiative, as well as cash and in-kind contribution from the industry partner(s), by the National Research Foundation, Singapore under its Industry Alignment Fund – Pre-positioning (IAF-PP) Funding Initiative, and by the Ministry of Education, Singapore under its MOE Academic Research Fund Tier 2 (STEM RIE2025 Award MOE-T2EP20220-0006).
+This study is supported under the RIE2020 Industry Align- ment Fund – Industry Collaboration Projects (IAF-ICP) Funding Initiative, as well as cash and in-kind contribution from the industry partner(s).

 This implementation is based on [OpenCLIP](https://github.com/mlfoundations/open_clip) and [SCLIP](https://github.com/wangf3014/SCLIP).
 Thanks for the awesome work.